webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (23‒29s)

-When your project is way more popular than your team can handle, you can empower the community to participate in maintenance.
+When your project is way more popular than your team can handle,<br>
+you can empower the community to participate in maintenance.<br>
-Parts of your project can be partially or even fully managed by community maintainers requiring zero attention from the Core team which **is** outnumbered.
+Parts of your project can be partially or even fully managed by community maintainers<br>
+requiring zero attention from the Core team which **is** outnumbered.

-This is how Ansible Core operates, by the way.
+This is how Ansible Core operates, by the way.<br>
 But that's a story for another time...

 -----